smmakowski/virtual-pet/README.md

-# Farm Animals
+# Phaser Starter
-This is my repository for 'Game #1: Farm Animals' from 'The Complete Mobile Game Development with Phaser' course
+This is a basic starter for phaser projects that uses a node/express server.